DocKDE/pdbman/README.md

 `R -q`/`R -a`

-The changes made will be saved in a separate file upon exiting the `pdbman` shell so the input file will never be overwritten.
+We will save the changes made here at the end of our editing session.

 Next, we want to build an active region of residues around a metal ion in the center of the region of interest to us.
-In order to find the ID of a suitable atom you can do:
+In order to find the ID of a suitable atom you can do, e.g.:

 `Q -tl Cu`